 The correct proportionate response to Gaza, then, is to do to her what she is intending to do to Israel.

-In fact, by the formula of proportionate response to intention, Israel is responding with far less than proportionality, as she is not seeking to destroy Gaza but only her military capacity.
-She goes out of her way to avoid harming Gazan citizens at the price of the lives of her own soldiers and even of possibly losing the war.
+In fact, by the formula of proportionate response to intention, Israel is responding with far less than proportionality, as it is not seeking to totally destroy Gaza but only its military capacity.
+Israel goes out of its way to avoid harming Gazan civilians at the price of the lives of its own soldiers and even of possibly losing the war.

-Of course, total annihilation of Gaza is not the necessary the desired outcome of proportionate response.
+Of course, total annihilation of Gaza is not necessarily the desired outcome of proportionate response.
 Surrender is.
 If this can be accomplished by killing only one key person, then that is the preferred response.

 If fact, surrender to Israel would be a win not only for Israel but for the Palestinians as well.
 When the winner of a war is an enlightened nation, the results often lead to a long-term improvement in the condition of the vanquished, as happened to Germany and Japan in the aftermath of WWII.
 That is certain to happen to Gaza, too, if it surrenders to Israel.

 This is not wishful thinking.
-Anyone who witnessed the flourishing of Gaza (and Judea and Samaria) following her capture by Israel in 1967 until 1987, when the world forced Israel to accept the master terrorist, Yasser Arafat, as the leader of the Palestinians, knows that administration by Israel was beneficial to both sides.
+Anyone who witnessed the flourishing of Gaza, Judea and Samaria following their capture by Israel in 1967 until 1987, when the world forced Israel to accept the master terrorist, Yasser Arafat, as the leader of the Palestinians, knows that administration by Israel was beneficial to both sides.
 Had the Palestinians not been taken over by terrorist administrations, Gaza might have, as the saying goes, turned into the Singapore of the Middle East.

 Proportionate response to intention is the actual practice of nations

-Any nation facing another nation's attempt to destroy would try to destroy that nation first.
-Yet, most of the world's nations are condemning Israel for taking that path and are pressuring Israel into a cease fire with Hamas, while treating Hamas's actions as legitimate.
+Any nation facing another nation's attempt to destroy it would try to destroy that nation first.
+Yet, most of the world's nations are condemning Israel for taking that path and are pressuring Israel into a cease fire with Hamas, while treating Hamas's war crimes as legitimate tactics.
 This pressure is already emboldening Hamas, as seen in its vow to “repeating the kind of massacres they perpetrated on October 7 until Israel ceases to exist.”
 For their own benefit, nations would be infinitely wiser to demand that Hamas surrender immediately and unconditionally.
 The jihadist organizations declare that destruction of Israel is only their first step to world domination.
 We have no reason doubt them.